Griffith Park Observatory is one of L.A’s greatest cultural attractions and best of all it’s admission free!

 - added more 360 & standard images

-I’ve been here twice now, although my second visit I walked from the Bush Canyon Trail via the Hollywood Sign.
-On arrival we were hoping for nice cold drink as it was a sweltering 32º at 10am.
-Sadly though when we finally arrived it turned out the Observatory was closed including the cafe 🥵 Even though it was closed there were still a quite a few people around.
-All we could do was wander the gardens taking in the views before calling an Uber to take us to Hollywood to get that much needed drink.
+I’ve been here twice now, although my second visit in 2022, we walked from the Bush Canyon Trail via the Hollywood Sign.
+When we finally got to the Observatory we were hoping for nice cold drink as the day started at a sweltering 32º at 10am.
+Frustratingly though when we did finally arrive it turned out the Observatory was closed including the café 🥵 Turns out the Observatory is closed on Mondays, but even though it was closed there were still a quite a few people milling around.
+All we could do was wander the gardens and around the building taking in the views before giving in to the thirst and calling an Uber to take us back down to Hollywood Boulevard to get that much needed drink.

-This place gets real busy fast, so get here as early as possible.
+This place gets real busy, fast, so get here as early as possible.
 Especially if you’re planning on driving and want to find a space.
-The first time I came we drove and ended up parking on the roadside and walk the rest of the way up the hill, as we had arrived later than 10am and the traffic was already bumper to bumper.
+The first time I came in 2017 we drove and ended up parking on the roadside heading up to the Observatory and walked the rest of the way up the hill.
+As we had arrived later than 10am the traffic was already bumper to bumper, so if you do plan on coming try and get there early.

-Make sure you have walk around the outside of the Observatory, around the back you’ll marvel at the some of the best views you can get of L.A.
+Make sure you walk around the outside of the Observatory, especially go around the back.
+Here you’ll marvel at the some of the best views you can get of L.A.
+You can see for miles.

 I suggest getting yourself a ticket to see one of the shows in the Samuel Oschin Planetarium, there are a few to choose from but each one has its own spectacular 3D show.